-- Sans serif fonts are best for smaller text or chunks of text.
+- Sans serif fonts are preferred for smaller font sizes or large bodies of text

-- Reserve serif fonts for headings and titles.
+- Reserve serif fonts (like Times New Roman or Georgia) for headings and titles

 Use the semantic heading structure available in the “ribbon” of your word processing application to indicate the hierarchy of headings throughout the document.
 This should seem similar to an outline.